-- Effects beyond the main effect are referred to as side effects.
+Effects beyond the main effect are referred to as side effects.

 When I say that today's legislation follows the above-mentioned view, I do not overdo it.
-It does not distinguish between poisons and medicines.
+It does not distinguish between poisons and drugs.
 It only distinguishes between strong and weakly active substances.
-For example, Decree of Ministry of Health of the Czech Republic No. 343/2003 Coll.
-Separates medicinal plants to "very strong", "highly effective" and "other used", and the deadly poisonous plants (spruce, hellebore, bayonet, oleander, mandragory, Highly effective ".
+For example, Decree of Ministry of Health of the Czech Republic No. 343/2003 Coll. separates medicinal plants to "very strong", "very potent" and "other used", the deadly poisonous plants (spruce, hellebore, bayonet, oleander, mandragory, highly effective ".
 Adaptogens are generally classified as "other used", ie implicitly ineffective.
 The non-distinction between drugs and poisons also means that pharmaceutical laws inherited from the 20th century do not talk about drug toxicity but about so-called "side effects".